jc-src/symfony-docker/README.md

  file and just set the configuration so symfony can use that DB.

 If you have another web server running localhost Docker will map the output port to nginx that's free.
-Check that running `ocker ps`, you should see something like:
+Check that running `docker ps`, you should see something like:

 0.0.0.0:80  is your host address and port.